 Your new problem will be narrowing down the options.

-After looking through this list, you'll never run out of things to do when home alone.
-Before we dive in, it may help to consider the general categories these activities fall into.
+After looking through this list, you’ll never get bored and run out of things to do when home alone Before we dive in, it may help to consider the general categories these activities fall into.

-When you need an activity, ask yourself which categories appeal to you most.
+When you need fun things to do, ask yourself which categories appeal to you most.

 - Home Care